 - (b) If the proposing agency or approving agency determines that a proposed action is not likely to have a significant effect, it shall issue a notice of a FONSI. - (c) If the proposing agency or approving agency determines that a proposed action may have a significant effect, it shall issue an EISPN. - (d) The proposing agency or approving agency shall file in accordance with subchapter 4 the notice and the supporting final EA with the office as early as possible after the determination is made, addressing the requirements in subsection (e).
-For applicant actions, the approving agency shall send the notice of determination for an EISPN or FONSI to the applicant. - (e) The notice of a FONSI shall indicate in a concise manner: - (1) Identification of the applicant or proposing agency; - (2) Identification of the approving agency or accepting authority; - (3) A brief description of the proposed action; - (4) The determination; - (5) Reasons supporting the determination; and
+For applicant actions, the approving agency shall send the notice of determination for an EISPN or FONSI to the applicant. - (e) The notice of determination for an EISPN shall be prepared pursuant to section 11-200.1-23.
+The notice of a FONSI shall indicate in a concise manner: - (1) Identification of the applicant or proposing agency; - (2) For applicant actions, identification of the approving agency; - (3) A brief description of the proposed action; - (4) The determination: - (5) Reasons supporting the determination; and - (6) The name, title, email address, physical address, and phone number of an individual representative of the proposing agency or applicant who may be contacted for further information.
+[Eff